Heart-podded hoary cress (Lepidium draba sub. Draba)

 Leaves: Alternate, blue-green leaves, 1.5"-3" long, with fine hairs.
 Lower leaves have stalks while upper leaves are without stalks and are heart-shaped.

-Fruit: Seed pods are somewhat heart-shaped, dark brown, and hairless
+Fruit: Seed pods are somewhat heart-shaped, brown, and hairless

 The problem is…heart-podded hoary cress is highly competitive and displaces native vegetation.
-It can also reduce the value of high-price wheat lands.
-One mature plant produces 1,200 to 4,800 seeds
+One mature plant produces 1,200 to 4,800 seeds and also spreads by the rootsystem.